Tetiana-KET/Learn_Software_development/SASS/README.md

 1. Creating Lists
    A list can contain multiple values separated by spaces or commas.
+   Lists in SASS can be separated by slashes, but this is not common in modern styles.

 Values in SCSS lists might be quoted or unquoted, depending on the type of value